Horizontal-org/Tella-Android-FOSS/README.md

 - allows users to quickly delete all files in Tella's encrypted Gallery
 - enables users working with a group or organization to collect and send data to a server without relying on third-party apps or servers

-You can watch a [short video demonstrating Tella's main features here](https://vimeo.com/344220220/8c7f2fba67)
+You can watch video tutorials about Tella [here](https://docs.tella-app.org/video-tutorials).

+And a short demo on how to collect information in Tella: https://vimeo.com/817029720

 ## Why Tella? <a id="why-tella"></a>